 My hair has always been one of the main sources of my self-esteem and confidence.
 (I know, lame.)
 I’ve never been a massive fan of my natural hair.
-It’s a light (mousy) brown colour and is not as full as I’d like it.
+It’s a light, mousy brown colour and is not as full as I’d like it to be.
 That’s why, ever since I could, I’ve been playing around with it, testing out different colours and styles, looking for one that I felt both suits and makes me feel good about myself.
 I’m finally at that point, so I thought I’d share the journey of how I got here.

 2007 – Natural brown with blonde streaks: My first time actually doing something with my hair was on a trip to see family in October 2007.
 I got simple blonde streaks that grew out pretty quickly, within a year or so.

 Summer 2011 – Natural brown with a navy blue/sliver fringe: I got the idea to start colouring my hair bright colours after watching Leda Muir’s videos.
 However, I was a bit scared to bleach it, in case I didn’t like the result, so I bought some semi-permanent dye from Manic Panic and put it over my natural hair.
 The result was one day of a navy blue colour and the remainder of the week with a weird silvery tinge to my fringe… Safe to say I’d learnt my lesson: I needed to use bleach.

 End of 2011/Early 2012 – Natural brown with a purple fringe/under layer: My mum and I bleached my fringe and the under layer of my hair, then dyed it using Manic Panic’s Ultra Violet.
 It turned out pretty well and I kept it for a bit, until I wanted something a bit lighter.
 I would later return to this colour around grade 12 graduation.